Hotel Valley Ho: History

 The Foehls held a contest in March 1956 to name the as-yet-uncompleted hotel.
 They specified that the name should have a "westward flavor" like its parent, the Westward Ho in Phoenix.
-The winning name "Valley Ho" was selected because the location was at the periphery of Paradise Valley, an affluent area, and because the identical "Ho" connected the new hotel with the older one in Phoenix.
-Later, it was discovered that ho means "you are welcomed here, this is a friendly place" in a local aboriginal American language.
+The winning name, "Valley Ho", was selected because the location was at the periphery of Paradise Valley, an affluent area, and because the identical "Ho" connected the new hotel with the older one in Phoenix.
+Later, it was discovered that ho means "you are welcomed here, this is a friendly place" in a local Native American language.

-The Foehls knew many in the Hollywood film industry, and a number of film stars stayed at the hotel.
+The Foehls knew many people in the Hollywood film industry, and a number of film stars stayed at the hotel.
 In late December 1957, Robert Wagner and Natalie Wood celebrated their wedding reception at the hotel.
 Bette Davis, Roy Rogers, Bing Crosby, Frankie Avalon, Humphrey Bogart, Betty Grable, Janet Leigh, Marilyn Monroe, Zsa Zsa Gabor, Ingrid Bergman, Cary Grant, and Tony Curtis were known to have stayed there.
-Sometimes late at night, Jimmy Durante would come down from his room to play the piano in the lounge for other sleepless guests.
+Sometimes, late at night, Jimmy Durante would come down from his room to play the piano in the lounge for other sleepless guests.
 The Foehls ran the hotel very closely—they lived on the premises.

-Local Scottsdale corporation Motorola used the hotel to house its transferred employees while they looked for permanent residences.
-Some of the baseball players, coaches, and managers taking part in the spring training Cactus League of Arizona stayed at the hotel, including Joe DiMaggio, Ted Williams, and Leo Durocher, the latter requesting Room 103 every time he visited, for its nearness to the lobby.
-Chicago-based sports reporter Dave Hoekstra writes that he and his "Bleacher Bum" colleagues did not have enough money to stay under the same roof as the baseball players they were watching, and instead crowded into rooms at the nearby Safari Hotel.
+Local Scottsdale corporation Motorola used the hotel to house transferred employees while they looked for permanent residences.
+Some of the baseball players, coaches, and managers taking part in the spring training Cactus League of Arizona stayed at the hotel, including Joe DiMaggio, Ted Williams, and Leo Durocher, the latter requesting Room 103 every time he visited for its nearness to the lobby.
+Chicago-based sports reporter Dave Hoekstra writes that he and his "Bleacher Bum" colleagues did not have enough money to stay under the same roof as the baseball players they were watching and instead crowded into rooms at the nearby Safari Hotel.
 Hoekstra notes that, throughout the 1960s, "the Ho was the high-roller place in the Sun Valley".

 The Valley Ho competed favorably with the Safari Hotel, erected about the same time east of Scottsdale Fashion Square.
-Both hotels offered premium hospitality, and helped Scottsdale expand its public image.
+Both hotels offered premium hospitality and helped Scottsdale expand its public image.
 With the Valley Ho an immediate financial success, in 1958 Varney designed and built two more wings of guest rooms to the northwest of the original complex.
-The same materials and style were employed on the expansion buildings, but instead of single exterior corridors with rooms to one side, the added wings loaded central corridors with rooms on both sides.
+The same materials and style were employed in the expansion buildings, but instead of single exterior corridors with rooms to one side, the added wings used central corridors with rooms on both sides.
 Another Scottsdale landmark hotel, the Mountain Shadows Resort, opened the following year, in 1959.
-These three tourist havens reflected a desired cosmopolitan and exotic feel on Scottsdale.
+These three tourist havens reflected a desired cosmopolitan and exotic atmosphere in Scottsdale.